dgwynne/batgw/README.md

 # Battery Gateway

-This software acts as a "gateway" that translates messages between an EV battery and a solar inverter.
+This software acts as a "gateway" that translates messages between an EV battery and a hybrid solar inverter.

 This currently only supports translating between a BYD Atto 3 Extended Range (60KWh) battery pack and the BYD "Battery-Box Premium HVS"